2aloof/2al00f/README.md

 please don't call me baby or any other pet names (pookie + bbg are fine as long as it's platonic/joking) --/- please use tone indicators!! (look them up if you don't know) --/- remember. just because we're on each others' friends lists doesn't mean we're friends (respectfully, of course) :]
+--/- if you make me uncomfortable i have the right to unfriend/block you. same goes for you! we can talk it out, too, or not if you aren't comfortable.
 --/- ⚠️ ; I am under 18.
 DNI if you are 20+ years old. /srs

 --/- i think that's all for now, but i'll add more if i want to! have a good day/night, i'll catch you on the flip side!
 B)